 Brightly-colored fentanyl is being seized in multiple forms, including pills, powder, and blocks that resembles sidewalk chalk.
-This trend appears to be a new method used by drug cartels to sell highly addictive and potentially deadly fentanyl made to look like candy to children and young people.
+This trend appears to be a new method drug cartels use to sell highly addictive and potentially deadly fentanyl made to look like candy to children and young people.

 What does fentanyl patch look like?

 It comes as a thin patch that is applied directly to the skin.
 It’s relatively small and clear and comes in individually wrapped packets.
-The fentanyl skin patch is used to treat severe pain, including acute pain following surgery.
+The fentanyl skin patch treats severe pain, including acute pain, following surgery.

 What does fentanyl death pose look like?

-When someone overdoses on fentanyl, the person’s body may become limp, their face pale or clammy, and their pulse weak or slow.
+When someone overdoses on fentanyl, their body may become limp, their face pale or clammy, and their pulse weak or slow.